-Also, it’s important to note that if we powered the CHP system with natural gas (as many factories do), we would enjoy the efficiency of jointly producing heat and electricity (it’s about double that of pulling using electricity off the grid and creating heat in a boiler), but we would still be using a non-renewable energy source.
-That’s why we’re putting in the anaerobic digester: to create a renewable source of methane (the main component of natural gas).
+Also, it’s important to note that if the CHP system was powered with natural gas (as many factories do), the building would enjoy the efficiency of jointly producing heat and electricity (it’s about double that of pulling using electricity off the grid and creating heat in a boiler), but it would still be using a non-renewable energy source.
+The anaerobic digester will have a renewable source of methane (the main component of natural gas).

-Why do you focus so much on food?
+Why the focus on food?
 Can’t this be done with any kind of manufacturing?

 Absolutely.
-In fact, that’s the message of this whole building: manufacturing and growing – both of which use a lot of energy – can happen in a sustainable way.
-We’re focused on small-scale food production as our main focus of manufacturing because we happened to find a building with a lot of valuable food-grade materials.
+In fact, that’s the message of the whole building: manufacturing and growing – both of which use a lot of energy – can happen in a sustainable way.
+Focusing on small-scale food production as the main focus of manufacturing made sense because the existing building had a lot of valuable food-grade materials.
 (See below for more information on “food-grade.”)
-These materials allow us to create space safe for food preparation.
-Had we chosen a different building (and we almost did), we could have combined growing with some other type of manufacturing.
+These materials allowed for the creation of safe spaces for food preparation.
+Had a different building been purchased (which almost happened), food production could have been combined with some other type of manufacturing.

 All kinds of industrial buildings can be repurposed to house manufacturing and growing systems powered by renewable energy and to create jobs.
-This is the point we’re proving with The Plant!
+This is the point of The Plant!
 You can do this anywhere to great benefit to society.